Paul & Irma Milstein

 In the next several years, the business expanded further when National Kinney and Starrett Housing Corporation established a joint venture.
 Over Paul Milstein’s lifetime, 50,000 apartments, thousands of hotel rooms, and over 20 million feet of office space were owned or built by companies and partnerships owned or controlled by the Milstein family.
 The Milstein’s and their partners were known for being long-term holders and their investments served to anchor many burgeoning New York neighborhoods.

 “In New York City, neighborhood by neighborhood, Paul Milstein and his family have been instrumental in shaping the urban landscape, creating vibrant residential and cultural areas, and setting the stage for the City’s cultural renaissance.”

 – David Skorton, President, Cornell University

-The Milstein passion for business was complemented by a passion for giving back.
-Over the years, Paul and Irma devoted their time, energy and resources to philanthropy.
+The Milstein passion for the business was complemented by a passion for giving back.
+Over the years, Paul and Irma devoted their time, energy, and resources to philanthropy.

 At Columbia Business School, The Paul Milstein Center for Real Estate is home to the top-ranking real estate MBA program.
 The Milstein family has a long-standing commitment to education and youth.
 Irma Milstein has provided major support to Bank Street College of Education, one of the premier teacher training institutions in the U.S.

-Paul Milstein passed away on August 9, 2010 and is survived by Irma Milstein and their four children: Roslyn Milstein Meyer, Howard P. Milstein, Barbara Milstein Zalaznick, and Edward L. Milstein.
+Paul Milstein passed away on August 9, 2010, and Irma Milstein passed away on March 12, 2021.
+They are survived by their four children: Roslyn Milstein Meyer, Howard P. Milstein, Barbara Milstein Zalaznick, and Edward L. Milstein.
 On behalf of the family, Howard Milstein provides leadership for the PIM Foundation.